ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 it might switch to applying its policies for non-SCONE flows, using congestion control signals.

 Network conditions and rate-limit policies can change in ways that make previously signaled advice obsolete.
+For example, routing changes can cause a flow to move to a different network path.
 There are no guarantees that updated advice will be sent at such events.